-Risk Mitigation-Our compensation program is balanced, focused on the long term and takes into consideration the full range and duration of risks associated with an NEO's activities.
-Under this structure, the highest amount of compensation can be achieved through consistent superior performance but only within the limits of our stated risk appetite.
+Risk Mitigation-Our compensation program is balanced. focused on the long-term and takes into consideration the full range and duration of risks associated with an NEO's activities.
+Under this structure, through clawback policies and other program features, the highest amount of compensation can be achieved through consistent superior performance but only within the limits of our stated risk appetite.
 In addition, significant portions of compensation are earned only over the longer term and may be adjusted during the vesting period for risk outcomes.
-This provides strong incentives for executives to manage our Company for the long term while avoiding excessive risk-taking in the short term.
+This provides strong incentives for executives to manage our Company for the long-term while avoiding excessive risk taking in the short-term.
 As discussed further below under "Compensation and Risk," Synchrony's MDCC reviews the relationship between our risk management policies and practices and the incentive compensation provided to our NEOs.

-Peer Company Pay-We also considered compensation levels and pay practices at our direct peers and other peer companies when setting target pay levels in 2018.
-The peer group was selected to reflect publicly traded financial services companies headquartered in the United States considering assets, annual revenue and market capitalization equal to approximately one-half to two-times Synchrony's size.
-At the time of the peer group selection, Synchrony was at the peer 29th percentile in assets, 76th percentile in revenue and 55th percentile in market capitalization, based on financial information from the most recent fiscal year prior to the meeting.
+Peer Company Pay-We also considered compensation levels and pay practices at our direct peers and other peer companies when setting target pay levels for 2019, targeting median pay among peers with additional consideration based on the size, scope and impact of the executive's role, market data, leadership skills, length of service and individual performance and contributions.
+The peer group was selected to reflect publicly-traded financial services companies headquartered in the United States considering assets, annual revenue and market capitalization equal to approximately one-half to two-times Synchrony's size.
+At the time of the peer group selection, Synchrony was at the peer 42nd percentile in assets, 52nd percentile in revenue and 45th percentile in market capitalization, based on financial information from the most recent fiscal year prior to the meeting.